NasKar2/freenas-iocage-plex/README.md

 Edit plex-config file with your network information and directory data name you want to use and location of your media files and torrents.

+APPS_PATH="apps" will install the data for plex in POOL_PATH/APPS_PATH in this setup /mnt/v1/apps/

 PLEX_DATA="plexpass" will create a data directory /mnt/v1/apps/plexpass to store all the data for that app.

 MEDIA_LOCATION will set the location of your media files, in this example /mnt/v1/media